Yppilf/MockSpectra/README.md

 The implementation can be found in visualization.py

 ## dataCube.py
 The DataCube class is used to generate a large dataset of slab models with varying parameters.
-The implementation is found in dataCube.py
+The implementation is found in dataCube.py.
+We have the options to generate the full permutation list, or to sample N spectra from the parameter space.
+The sampling only takes into account the minimum and maximum values of the parameter space, not the intermediate values specified.
+It uses Latin Hypercube Sampling to ensure full parameter space coverage.